How and When to Start Seeds Indoors: Timing Is Everything

-Learn when to start seeds indoors, what plants you should pick, how to care for them, and how and when to transplant them outdoors.
+Learn when to start seeds indoors, what plants to grow from seed, care tips, and the right way to safely transplant seedlings outdoors.

 It’s easy to cure an early case of garden fever: follow these tips on how and when to start seeds indoors.
 Growing your own seedlings also saves money and gives you the opportunity to enjoy unusual heirloom varieties.

 “It’s kind of fun to start things indoors,” says Richard Jauron, a retired horticulturist at Iowa State University.
 “If you’re looking for a specific variety, you may not find it locally at a greenhouse, so you can buy the seed and start it yourself.”